Out-of Body Experiences and the

 Hospital in the Netherlands on the first large-scale

-study of NDEs which he conducted..
+study of NDEs which he conducted.

-His study began in 1988 and lasted
+His study began in 1988 and

-from 10 Dutch hospitals.
+arrest from 10 Dutch hospitals.
 Of these 344 survivors,

 and his staff conducted follow-up interviews with

 these patients over many years, they were able to

-findings conducted by other
+findings conducted by other near-death researchers.

-and they cannot be explained by physiological or psychological causes
+be explained by physiological or psychological causes

 alone.
 Lommel also accepted the implication that

 consciousness survives death and that consciousness

-is not completely dependant upon the brain.
+is not completely dependent upon the brain.

 Lommel noted that only 10

 seconds after the heart stops beating, the electroencephalogram

 goes dead.
-At this point, there is no activity in the
+At this point, there is no activity in

+visions.
 Within 10 minutes, brain stem activity

 ceases and irreparable brain damage can occur.
 However,

 conscious at this point.
 One particular example

 cited by Lommel is a man who came into the hospital

 already blue from a lack of oxygen.
+The hospital

-him, using artificial respiration, heart massage and
+using artificial respiration, heart massage and

 defibrillation, before they could move him to intensive